DataDog/hiring-engineers/answers.md

 ![image](images/databaseQueries.PNG?raw=true "databaseQueries")

-**Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.**
+* Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.

-checked on the datadog docs to find what a custom agent check is, and found that it is the equivalent to a custom cloudwatch metric, and it contains a .yaml file, along with a python script, within the checks.d folder.
-As such I am creating 2 files
+my understanding of a custom agent check was the equivalent of publishing a custom cloudwatch metric within AWS, and as such, found that it contains a .yaml file, along with a python script, within the checks.d folder.
+As such I created 2 files

 I found the following sample code